seanbaxter/circle/comprehension/comprehension.md

 Circle adds capability to expand static pack expressions with `...` at the end of an expression statement.
 Any expression built around a reference to a template parameter or variadic function template parameter inherits that static pack bit, and carries it through until the expansion locus.
 This triggers template substitution, and each element is instantiated in a loop. `func1` uses an expansion expression to print the contents of a non-type parameter pack, a type parameter pack (formatting the types as strings) and variadic function template parameters.

-From its earliest incarnations Circle has included a `...[]` operator for subscripting template parameter packs.
+From its earliest incarnations Circle has included a `...[index]` operator for subscripting template parameter packs.
 The @meta for loop generates compile-time indices for iteratively indexing packs.  `func2` loops in reverse order, plucking out each pack element and printing it.

 `func3` is the best of both approaches.
 It is concise, because it uses an expansion expression instead of a for loop to visit the pack.
 It is flexible, because it uses the static slice operator `...[begin:end:step]` in order to specify reverse-order visitation.
-The static slice operator takes modifies a static pack expression and yields a static pack expression.
+The static slice operator takes a static pack expression and yields a static pack expression.
 The dynamic slice operator, by contrast, takes a non-pack expression and turns it into dynamic pack by coordinating the generation of a runtime loop over the pack's elements.
 The static slice operator doesn't generate a loop, but rather maps indices from a slice space to a container space, using the begin, end and step indices.

 [**pack_decl.cxx**](pack_decl.cxx)
 ```cpp